 3. The airline will send out an email within a few weeks of your flight inviting you to inquire about bidding.

 4. Decide what you’re willing to pay and see the airline’s minimum bid requirements.

 5. Submit your offer and provide payment details in the event your bid is accepted.
-A hold may be placed on your credit card.
+A hold may be placed on your credit card during this process.

 Alaska Airlines 24 hour upgrades.
-A relative steal between the US mainland and Hawaii, when available these are priced at as little as $150.
-The trick here is to be online at exactly 24 hours in advance of your flight, and not a minute later.
+A relative steal between the US mainland and Hawaii when available, we’ve seen these priced at as little as $150.
+The trick here is to be online exactly 24 hours in advance of your flight, and not a minute later.

 Just ask.
 It may not work, but if you’re celebrating something, or are too large, tall, or are pregnant as examples, it never hurts to ask.
 Dressing nicely is always a good idea too, and being polite.
 None of these can do anything but improve chances, no matter how slim they may be nowadays.